Best Practices for Push Notifications

 Research the best time to send out your push notification.
-Focus on the time zones of your user and when they’re most engaged.
-We suggest mornings between 7am-10am or evenings between 6pm-10pm.
+Focus on the time zones of your users and when they’re most engaged.
+We'd suggest mornings between 7am-10am or evenings between 6pm-10pm.
 Avoid sending any later than this – there’s no point notifying a sleeping user.

 Who exactly is the user?

 Push notifications have to be user-focused.
 You can’t send out arbitrary content to all and expect people to care.
-It has to be relevant, applicable to the user, interesting and helpful.
+It has to be relevant, interesting and helpful.
 Remember: these are people that you’re targeting, not robots.

 Personalisation is Key

 Personalisation should be expected, but often something marketers forget when it comes to push notifications.
 The best push notifications are those customised to the user.
 Personalisation = better engagement.
 The MemConnect platform’s push notification engine allows you to send highly-targeted notifications based on the information you have about them, e.g. their interests, app usage, and behaviour.

 Adding images or videos to a push notification makes it stand out and can be really powerful in terms of storytelling.